Glebe Road, Adamstown - safety improvements

 How will the gates and traffic lights operate?

-Will pedestrians be able to walk across the pedestrian path at the level crossing?
+Can pedestrians walk across the pedestrian path at the level crossing?

 What about access for vehicles at the Park Avenue and Bailey Street roundabout?

-Upgrades to Adamstown Train Station is a NSW Government led initiative.
+The upgrades to Adamstown Train Station are a NSW Government led initiative.

 These upgrades and modifications are part of the Mariyung and Regional Rail fleet projects.
 There will be some work at Adamstown Train station included as part of these upgrades.